-- Emilio Vega, Jr, Executive Director for Northwest Youth Services
+Emilio Vega, Jr, Executive Director for Northwest Youth Services

-In 2018, the Whatcom County Health Department, the Opportunity Council and the City of Bellingham teamed up to study homelessness with a focus on youth18.
-In that report, they identified 150 youths counted as being literally homeless in Whatcom County.
+In 2018, the Whatcom County Health Department, the Opportunity Council and the City of Bellingham teamed up to study homelessness with a focus on youth9.
+In that report, they identified 150 youths counted as being literally homeless.
 This accounted for 18% of the total homeless population.
 Beyond that, they counted an additional 46 youth households that were unstably housed (couch surfing with friends or relatives on an interim basis to avoid becoming homeless).

-The Ferndale School District also tracks their youth homeless population and identifies 3.5% of their student population as experiencing a housing crisis during the year.
-This is defined as being unable to stay in their current residence for more than two weeks.
-This accounts for approximately 120 students.19
+The Ferndale School District also tracks their youth homeless population and identifies 3.5% of their student population as experiencing a housing crisis during the year - this accounts for approximately 120 students.

 This issue is compounded when looked through the lens of our Lesbian, Gay, Bisexual, Transgender or Questioning communities.
-35% of homeless youth in Whatcom County identify as LGBTQ, while nationally, 20-40% of homeless youth identify as LGBTQ.20
+35% of homeless youth in Whatcom County identify as LGBTQ, while nationally, 20-40% of homeless youth identify as LGBTQ.